sannab2/root-parent/README.md

 [![License](https://img.shields.io/badge/License-EPL%201.0-red.svg)](https://opensource.org/licenses/EPL-1.0)
 [![Build Status](https://travis-ci.org/dellemc-symphony/root-parent.svg?branch=master)](https://travis-ci.org/dellemc-symphony/root-parent)
 # root-parent

 ## Description
 This is the root-parent project, which contains all the repository information for Maven Central plus the configuration and properties for maven-antrun, JaCoCo, docker-maven, maven-failsafe, maven-surefire, etc.

+## Documentation
+The documentation is accessed through [dellemc-symphony.readthedocs.io][documentation]

 ## Before you begin
 Your system should have the following installed:
 ```